Aneelaagha/Aneelaagha/README.md

 ## 👋 Hey there, I'm Aneela!

-- 🐍 Fluent in Python — I talk to snakes (and they listen)
+- 🐍 Fluent in Python.
+I talk to snakes (and they listen)
 - 🌱 Growing my skills like a well-watered React app
 - 💻 Building stuff that breaks, then fixing it like a boss
 - 🧠 Debugging: 30% logic, 70% staring blankly at the screen